rochoa85/dockECR/README.md

 ### Purpose

-The goal of OCONDOR is to implement multiple docking programs to predict scores between a single target and a library of compounds.
+The goal of OCONDOR is to implement multiple docking programs to predict scores between a single target or multiple targets (merging and shrinking aproach) and a library of compounds.
 The molecules are ranked based on the ECR ranking metric using as input the scores obtained by each program.
-The protocol is open source and requires to install third-party docking software and the target and ligand structures in PDB format
+The protocol is open source and requires to install third-party docking software, and information of the targets and ligands structures in PDB format

 ### Third-party tools